puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 First, as with the other resource types you've encountered, `ensure => 'present',` tells Puppet to ensure that the entity described by the resource exists on the system.

 Second, the `source` attribute tells Puppet what the managed file should actually contain.
-The Puppet Master uses a built-in file server to make the source file available to client nodes, and the value for the source attribute should be the URI of the source file.
+The value for the source attribute should be the URI of the source file.

 All Puppet file server URIs are structured as follows:

 	puppet://{server hostname (optional)}/{mount point}/{remainder of path}

-However, there's some URI abstraction magic built in to Puppet that makes these URIs more concise, but can also make them a bit hard to understand.
+However, there's some URI abstraction magic built in to Puppet that makes these URIs more concise.

-First, note that the optional server hostname is nearly always omitted, and will default to the hostname of the Puppet master.
-This means that you'll generally see file URIs that begin with a triple forward slash, like so: `puppet:///`.
+First, the optional server hostname is nearly always omitted, as it defaults to the hostname of the Puppet master.
+Unless you need to specify a file server other than the Puppet master, your file URIs should begin with a triple forward slash, like so: `puppet:///`.

-Second, nearly all file serving in Puppet is done through modules, and Puppet provides a couple of shortcuts to make accessing files in modules easier.
-Instead of specifying the full path to a file, you can just include `modules/module_name/file_name`.
-Puppet will automatically fill in the modulepath and the `files` subdirectory.
+Second, nearly all file serving in Puppet is done through modules.
+Puppet provides a couple of shortcuts to make accessing files in modules simpler.
+First, Puppet treats `modules` as a special mount point that will point to the Puppet master's modulepath.
+So the first part of the URI will generally look like `puppet:///modules/`

+Second, because all files to be served must be kept in the module's `files` directory, this directory is implicit and must be left out of the URI.

-So while the path to the vimrc source file is `/etc/puppetlabs/puppet/modules/vimrc/files/vimrc`, Puppet's URI abstraction shortens it to `/modules/vimrc/vimrc`.
+So while the full path to the vimrc source file is `/etc/puppetlabs/puppet/modules/vimrc/files/vimrc`, Puppet's URI abstraction shortens it to `/modules/vimrc/vimrc`.
 Combined with the implicit hostname, then, the attribute value pair for the source URI is:

 	source => 'puppet:///modules/vimrc/vimrc',

-And putting this all together, your init.pp manifest should contain the following:
+Putting this all together, your init.pp manifest should contain the following:

 {% highlight puppet %}
 class vimrc {